Find out about our fees, plus loans and other financial support that might be available to you.

 These Scholarships will be in the form of a tuition fee reduction.
 A maximum of £3,000 will be awarded in year 1 only.

-Depending on your personal circumstances (eg your household income), you may be eligible for:
+Depending on your personal circumstances (eg your household income), you may be eligible for a non-repayable Maintenance Grant or Special Support Grant.

 If you live outside England, you will find relevant information on your local student finance website.